 How Much Does The Pet Insurance Policy Cost?

-- The maximum dollar amount the insurer wants to dole out on each incident,
+- The maximum dollar amount the insurer will pay for each incident

-- The maximum amount you would pay on each incident-in cases of co-payment, and
+- The maximum amount you would pay for each incident, in terms of co-payment

 What Is (Really) Covered in My Pet Insurance Plan?

 Know what type of coverage you are paying for.
 Don't trust the "goodwill" of your insurance agent or believe that the pet medical insurance company is here to "help" you and take care of your pet when medical misfortune strikes.
 I'm not saying you should not believe what your insurer tells you, but just remember that things like fine prints along with terms and conditions often contain important information that your insurance broker may not tell you, not to mention that the company itself could be a little "economical" with the truth when it comes to disclosing important information.

 - Will the insurer reimburse me if my four-legged loved one underwent surgery?